Concerning the COVID-19 situation:

 Weld the Spider Gears Together to Strengthen the Stock Cub Cadet Differential Carrier -

 A sure way to prevent a stock carrier from breaking is to weld the spider (side and pinion) gears together.
-I don't have a picture, but the spider gears are welded together where they make contact with each other.
+I don't have a photo, but the spider gears are welded together where they make contact with each other.
 A welded or "locked" rear end will definitely provide superior pulling traction.
 But on the other hand, the tractor won't be as maneuverable as one with a free-spinning rear end.
 This means it would require a large area just to turn it around.
 Also, some extra weight (approximately 10 lb.) may be required on the front of the tractor to control it while going down the track.
 If one does decide to weld the spider gears, the carrier won't need a strap.
 Because under pulling stress, the spider gears wants to push outward, causing the differential carrier to break.
 But if the gears are welded, they can't push outward and break the carrier.
 Just weld the teeth together so they won't rotate on each other.
 And there's no need to remove the carrier out of the rear-end to weld the spider gears.
 You can reach in through the rear of the housing and weld side, then rotate the carrier and weld the other side.
 It's that simple.
 Use mild steel welding wire or rod to securely weld the spider gears together.
 Use some kind of metal shield to keep the welding splatter off the ring gear teeth.
 NOTE - welding of these gears is permanent!
 It cannot be undone!

 A word